The Email API Built for AI Agents

 Built-in CAN-SPAM and EU AI Act compliance

 Required CAN-SPAM headers — unsubscribe mechanism, physical address, honest From — are validated before delivery.
 Missing fields are rejected, not silently dropped.
-EU AI Act disclosure is appended automatically when the mailbox carries an agent_id and the recipient is a natural person.
+EU AI Act disclosure — the X-AI-Generated header and a human-readable footer — is appended automatically to every agent-originated message.
+It is gateway-enforced and locked on per mailbox.

-Beyond REST, MultiMail ships an MCP server with 50 tools covering the full email lifecycle: send_email, reply_email, check_inbox, read_email, get_thread, tag_email, decide_email, manage_contacts, and more.
+Beyond REST, MultiMail ships an MCP server with 51 tools covering the full email lifecycle: send_email, reply_email, check_inbox, read_email, get_thread, set_tags, decide_email, add_contact, and more.
 Install once via npx @multimail/mcp-server and any MCP-compatible client gets full email access.

 Immutable audit trail on every action